bencraker/LV-410/README.md

 # LV-410 (Jackson Star Mining Colony) Website Project

-My first solo project to create a simple website as part of my Scrimba Frontend Developer course.
+My first solo project to create a simple website as part of the Scrimba Frontend Developer course.

 **About**
-The aim of this task was to independently build a website to showcase our hometown or a place that we are interested in using the things we had leant from the previous lessons and courses.
-Again, I went with a movie theme and created a website for the Jackson Star Minining Colony on LV-410.
+The goal of this project was to independently build a website showcasing a place of interest using the skills learned in previous lessons.
+I chose a movie theme and created a site for the Jackson Star Mining Colony on LV-410.

-The brief of the project was to create a site that had 3 sections:
+The project brief required a site with 3 sections:
-1. Hero (with a background image, heading and a subheading).
+1. **Hero** – background image, heading, and subheading
-2. Activities section (with a title, 3 columns each with an image, heading and a paragraph of text).
+2. **Activities** – title, 3 columns each with an image, heading, and paragraph
-3. Tourist guide section.
+3. **Tourist Guide**

-The rules stated we had to:
+Requirements included:
-- Build the site from scratch.
+- Build the site from scratch
-- Make use of (Classes, Flexbox, Background Image, Color Palletes)
+- Use classes, Flexbox, background images, and colour palettes

-The Stretch Goals were to:
+**Stretch Goals**
-- Select your own destination.
+- Select your own destination
-- Use a different color pallette than the one given.
+- Use a custom colour palette
-- Use a google font.
+- Use a Google font
-- Utilise :hover somewhere.
+- Apply `:hover` effects
-- Add a whole new section.
+- Add an additional section

-# My Thoughts
+**My Thoughts**
-I went on an bit of tangent and probably did more than i needed too, but i really enhoyed it and am finding that what i am learning is sinking in.
+I went a bit off-tangent and probably did more than required, but I really enjoyed it and feel like what I’m learning is sinking in.

 # Built With
 - HTML
 - CSS

 # Live Demo
 [Check it out here](https://incomparable-syrniki-a005fb.netlify.app/)